 My Observations

-Another calibrated tamper, which possibly isn’t simply calibrated as such, but has a stiff spring which is designed to help your tamping to be more consistent.
+Another calibrated tamper, which possibly isn’t truly calibrated as such, however has a stiff spring which is designed to help your tamping to be more consistent.

 I’m not having a go at these tampers, by the way – the correctly calibrated ones which click when they hit the weight they’re calibrated to, are a lot more expensive.

-I’m just not rather sure they must be being sold as calibrated if they’re literally not.
+I’m simply not quite sure they ought to be being sold as calibrated if they’re simply not.

-They do seem to do the job rather even though, of helping with more consistent tamping.
+They do seem to do the job quite even though, of helping with more consistent tamping.

 Check Price - Shop Coffee